 - Provide a safe living space for residents. - Adhere to all applicable local, state, and federal safety and health guidelines and maintain agency policies and training to address safe food handling, injury and burn prevention, sanitation and hygiene, client health management, and staff health management. - Train staff on health and safety measures to effectively promote a desirable, safe environment for all shelter residents.
-This includes training on emergency situations, de-escalation, and crisis prevention. - Provide space at the shelter available for clients at all times during the day (day time as well as evening/night). - Enact policies and procedures to prevent, identify and address workplace violence and sexual harassment. - Be in compliance with Fair Housing rules and implement a set of policies and procedures to provide reasonable accommodations for households with disabilities. - Enact training, policies and protocol to prevent violence, theft, and other incidents that put the safety and well-being of shelter clients, volunteers and/or staff at risk.
-Have policies and procedures in place to investigate any potential incident of violence, theft or other incidents, including a thorough investigation and actions to address the findings. - Complete appropriate background checks and screening for all staff and any volunteers who may have interaction with clients or may have access to client information.
+This includes training on emergency situations, de-escalation, and crisis prevention.

-• Train staff and any volunteers who may have interaction with clients or client information on client confidentiality.
+- Provide access for clients to the shelter facility, including sleeping areas as applicable, for clients who need a place to stay during the day due to health issues, medical fragility, sleeping schedule (for those who work at night and sleep during the day), or other reasonable purposes. - Enact policies and procedures to prevent, identify and address workplace violence and sexual harassment. - Be in compliance with Fair Housing rules and implement a set of policies and procedures to provide reasonable accommodations for households with disabilities. - Enact training, policies and protocol to prevent violence, theft, and other incidents that put the safety and well-being of shelter clients and/or staff at risk.
+Have policies and procedures in place to investigate any potential incident of violence, theft or other incidents, including a thorough investigation and actions to address the findings. - Complete appropriate background checks and screening for all staff and any volunteers who may have interaction with clients or may have access to client information. - Train staff and any volunteers who may have interaction with clients or client information on client confidentiality.